 2:19:00 p.m.
 ET

 Cruz is first spotted coming onto campus.
-Andrew Medina, a baseball coach assigned to be a school security monitor, spots Cruz as he is unlocking the gates to the school grounds.
+Andrew Medina, a baseball coach assigned to be a school security monitor, sees Cruz as he is unlocking the gates to the school grounds.
 Medina is riding in a golf cart when he sees Cruz walk through one of the gates holding a rifle bag.

 Medina recognizes Cruz, a former student, as “Crazy Boy,” according to the police report.
 Despite what he sees, he does not issue a Code Red to lock down Marjory Douglas, though he did notify another campus monitor that Cruz was spotted on the grounds.